luisotvb/serrastack/README.md

 ## About

 Built by a backend developer from Petrópolis, Brazil — with a background in banking, real estate and a passion for platform engineering, developer experience and AI-first systems.

-Inspired by internal developer platforms like Backstage and Fury (Mercado Livre).

 ---